Faculty Award Recipients 2017

 The recipients of 2016-17 Faculty Awards are granted in recognition of a variety of areas including student and faculty research, integrated-service learning, service to the College, and innovation and excellence in teaching.
 The awards are sponsored by the President and the Chairman of the Board of Trustees.

-Recipients will also be recognized at the May Honors Convocation held on Sunday, May 7, 2017 at 2 p.m. in Hynes East Gym with a reception immediately following.
+Recipients were recognized at the May Honors Convocation held on Sunday, May 7, 2017.

 The Br.
 Arthur Loftus Outstanding Student Research Award